-Hank Schrader is a boisterous, confident DEA agent who serves as Walter White's brother-in-law in Breaking Bad.
-Initially appearing as a macho, beer-loving jokester with a love of home-brewed beer and locker-room humor, Hank gradually reveals hidden depths as he becomes consumed by his investigation of the mysterious drug lord known as Heisenberg.
-Dean Norris delivers a performance that transforms what could have been a one-note caricature into one of the show's most compelling and sympathetic figures.
+Hank Schrader is a boisterous, confident DEA agent who serves as Walter White's brother-in-law.
+Initially appearing as a macho, beer-loving jokester, Hank gradually reveals hidden depths as he becomes obsessed with catching the mysterious drug lord known as Heisenberg.

-His investigation of Heisenberg becomes personal long before he discovers Walter's secret, evolving from a professional assignment into an obsessive quest that defines his career.
-The moment in the bathroom when he realizes the truth — connecting Walt to Gale Boetticher's lab notes through a Walt Whitman poetry collection — is one of television's most electrifying scenes.
-The look on his face as years of evidence suddenly rearrange into a horrifying new pattern is a masterwork of subtle acting that transformed the entire trajectory of the series.
+His investigation of Heisenberg becomes personal long before he discovers Walter's secret.
+The moment in the bathroom when he realizes the truth — connecting Walt to Gale Boetticher's lab notes — is one of television's most electrifying scenes.

-Hank's confrontation with Walter and his subsequent investigation represent the moral center of Breaking Bad's final season.
-His refusal to let Walter escape justice, even when it means sacrificing his career and reputation, demonstrates an integrity that stands in stark contrast to Walter's endless rationalizations.
-His death in the desert at the hands of Jack Welker's white supremacist gang represents the ultimate cost of Walter's choices.
-Hank faces his end with extraordinary dignity, telling Walter "you're the smartest guy I ever met, but you're too stupid to see — he made up his mind ten minutes ago," a line that functions as both epitaph and indictment.
+Hank's death in the desert at the hands of Jack Welker's gang represents the ultimate cost of Walter's choices.
+He faces his end with dignity, telling Walter "you're the smartest guy I ever met, but you're too stupid to see — he made up his mind ten minutes ago."

 Key Episodes